cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 we are not bamboozled in those negotiations.
-Also, if something goes wrong, e.g., with the link resolver technology, we have to learn how to identify the likely culprit;
+Also, if something goes wrong, e.g., with the link resolver technology, we have to learn how to identify the problem;
 that is, whether the technological issue is the link resolver technology and not something else, like the OPAC technology.